ErikThorsell/erikthorsell.github.io/_posts/2018-02-28-machine-learning-freenas.md

 When your image is built you can use `docker run` to start the container as:

-    docker run -d -p 8888:8888 -v $(pwd):/srv gw000/keras-full
+    docker run -d -p 8888:8888 -v $(pwd):/srv debian:keras

 which will start the Jupyter web if on `http://<server-ip>:8888/` with password `keras`.
-Notebooks stored in the current directory will be mapped to `/srv`.
+Files stored in the current directory will be mapped to `/srv`.

 ---